 2. Rent a Low Income Housing Apartment

-If an apartment is truly where your heart is at, there are options for getting one at a lower price.
+If getting an apartment is what you truly want, there are options for getting one at a lower price.
 Take a look at cheap housing alternatives for apartment options that you can get into.

 Low income housing alternatives means you cannot make over a certain amount of money each month.
 The apartments are priced specifically for those who do not make a high income.
 As someone just starting out, this is a great option to consider when looking at the cheapest ways to live.